MihirMore/100daysofcode-Python/log.md

 ### Day - 26

 **Thoughts** : Today I learned about List and dictionary comprehensions.
 Also practiced some exercises on comprehensions in python.
 The final project created is a NATO phonetic cli application which gives you a list of phonetics for a word inputted.

+### Day -27

+**Thoughts** : Started out with one of the most interesting topic -- GUI in python using tkinter.
+Leraned about basics and practiced creating some simple GUI functions.
+The final project included creating a simple mile to km converter application.

+### Day - 28

+**Thoughts** : This is the day-2 of tkinter GUI wherein I learnt more about the tkinter library.
+The final project I created is about a productivity technique called as Pomodoro Technique and it reminds you to work/break at certain intervals.
+This was quite a learning experience as I learnt how to create a layout and how to handle certain errors.